NLnetLabs/krill/README.md

-For the moment publishers are configured by adding the publisher's ['publisher request' XML file](https://tools.ietf.org/html/rfc8183#section-5.2.3) to the directory defined by the 'pub_xml_dir' setting in the publication server configuration (pubserver.conf).
+For the moment publishers are configured by adding the publisher's ['publisher request' XML file'](https://tools.ietf.org/html/rfc8183#section-5.2.3) to the directory defined by the 'pub_xml_dir' setting in the publication server configuration (krill.conf).
 The server will scan this directory at start up, and add/remove publishers as needed, or update their identity certificate if needed.
 It is assumed that the 'publisher_handle' in these XML files is unique, and verified.